What Is a Health Information Technician? A Sneak Peek at This Behind-the-Scenes Healthcare Career

 What skills are needed to be a health information technician?

-We used real-time job analysis software to examine more than 130,000 HIT job postings from the past year.1 The data helped us identify the top 10 skills employers are seeking in HIT candidates:
+So, what do you need to succeed in this career?
+Let’s take a look at what employers are seeking.
+We used real-time job analysis software to examine more than 179,000 medical records and health information technician job postings from the past year.
+The data helped us identify the top skills employers want from health information technician candidates:1

 - CPT coding